 - We strive to design and update our assets to minimize negative impacts on society.

-- LBC is compliant with applicable law and subscribes to the guiding principles set out in Responsible CareTM.
+- LBC is compliant with applicable law and we follow the guiding principles set out in Responsible CareTM.

 - LBC endeavours to conduct her activities according to the guidance set out in ISO 26000 on Social Responsibility and ISO 31000 on Risk Management.